-Browse our selection of multi-day tours that go to the Snæfellsnes Peninsula.
-Whether you are looking for a combo tour with other destinations, or exclusively looking for the Snæfellsnes Peninsula, we have all you need.
+Browse our selection of guided minibus tours that go to the Snæfellsnes Peninsula.
+Whether you are looking for a multi-day tour with other destinations, or exclusively looking for the Snæfellsnes Peninsula, we have all you need.
 Regardless, it is such a wonderful place and it should not be missed on your travel in Iceland!
 We offer a big range of tours.
 If you don’t want to drive yourself, just join one of those tours and relax.
 The guide will tell you everything about the regions you are going to discover.

 If you are in Iceland for only a few days, Snaefellsnes is the perfect place to go explore as it is only two hours away from the Reykjavík.
 It is definitely one of the best day trips you can do while visiting Iceland, with the Golden Circle, as both offer wonderful sights.
 The Snaefellsnes Peninsula is also known as “Iceland in a Nutshell” because of its great landscapes diversity.
 Between waterfalls, lava fields, fishing villages, iconic mountains and the famous Snaefellsjökull glacier, this place has so much to show you!
 While visiting the National Park, you will understand why the famous author Jules Verne chose Snaefellsjökull to be the entrance of his “Journey to the center of the Earth” in his novel.

 The 90-kilometer long peninsula (56 miles) offers to its visitors the best Iceland has to show.
 To go around the whole peninsula, it will take you about 475 kilometers, with the journey from and back to Reykjavík.
 It is estimated that without any stop, the trip requires just over 6 hours for the roundtrip.
 Of course you will need to stop to many places to take pictures, so you should at least plan 12 hours to visit the must-see locations around the peninsula.